bhnascar/scribble.rs/README.md

 ## Scribble.rs

-Just a themed fork of the [scribble.rs](https://github.com/scribble-rs/scribble.rs).
+Just a themed fork of [scribble.rs](https://github.com/scribble-rs/scribble.rs).
 Please see the original repo for build instructions, etc. 😊

 Play it at: [baby-pictionary.herokuapp.com](https://baby-pictionary.herokuapp.com/)